 You’ll probably have a serious case of wanderlust and find yourself anxiously looking forward to your next trip (in which case, we welcome return volunteers!)
 And you might even be unable to enjoy a regular vacation going forward.
 Once you’ve spent time visiting the floating markets in Bangkok or living on a beach while protecting turtles in Costa Rica, it might be hard to pick up where you left off at home.

 6. You’ll learn a new language.

-Whether you’re volunteering in Costa Rica, Ghana or Thailand, English will only get you so far if you want to make deep connections with the locals.
-Luckily, we’ll give you a basic primer on words you need to know, and we can even provide more intensive language lessons before you start your volunteer placement.
+Whether you’re volunteering in volunteering in Costa Rica, Ghana or Thailand, English will only get you so far if you want to make deep connections with the locals.
+Luckily, we’ll give you a basic primer on words you need to know and you can also study Spanish in Costa Rica before or doing your volunteer placement.
 If you’re not open to learning at least the basics of a new language (and feeling a little silly trying out your new vocabulary), then you should consider staying at home.